ate47/atian-cod-tools/README.md

 ## Hash Utilities

-Various games use hashes, the lookup is done using the [ate47/HashIndex](https://github.com/ate47/hashindex), it needs to be downloaded using `acts download_hash_index`, the [echo000/cod-name-db](https://github.com/echo000/cod-name-db) index can also be downloaded using `acts download_hash_index echo000-cndb`.
+Various games use hashes, the lookup is done using the loaded hashes.

+It is suggested to run `acts download_hash_index` after installation to get all the default hashes.

+To add more hashes, it can be done manually:

+- Using a file named `strings.txt` with one hash per line
+- Using `.wni`/`.cdb` files in `bin/package_index`
+- By downloading a .zip file containing wni or cdb files with the `acts download_hash_index [url]` command.

+Or they can be downloaded from multiple sources

+- Using the [ate47/HashIndex](https://github.com/ate47/hashindex) with the command `acts download_hash_index acts`
+- Using the [echo000/cod-name-db](https://github.com/echo000/cod-name-db) with the command `acts download_hash_index echo000-cndb`

-Atian Tools contains multiple utilities for brute forcing hashes, replace hashes in files or scan for them.
+Multiple utilities for brute forcing hashes, replace hashes in files, scan for them or compress are available.
 A list can be obtained using `acts list hash`.

 ## Game DLLs